 - ½ pound peppered bacon (thick sliced, cut in half)

 - 1 Tablespoon brown sugar

+- Soak the toothpicks and preheat the grill.
 A couple of hours before you start cooking, soak your wooden toothpicks in a shallow dish of water.
 When you are ready to cook, preheat your grill for indirect cooking for 300 degrees F.

+- Prep the Brussels sprouts.
 While your grill preheats, start preparing your Brussels sprouts.
 It is pretty important to get sprouts that are fairly uniform in size so they cook evenly on the grill.
 Trim the stem and remove any excess or wilted leaves.

+- Wrap the sprouts in bacon.
 Wrap each sprout in a half slice of bacon and secure with a soaked toothpick.

+- Season the bacon wrapped Brussels sprouts.
 In a small bowl, combine the Sweet Rub and the brown sugar.
 Dip each Brussels sprout bite in the rub mixture, covering all sides.